leighseverson/purexposure/README.md

 recorded by township and section, which are units of land resulting from the Public Land Survey System (PLSS).
 The PLSS is used to subdivide and describe land in the United States, and is regulated by the Bureau of Land Management.
-Most midwestern, some southern, and all western states are included in the PLSS.
+Most Midwestern, some southern, and all western states are included in the PLSS.
 There are several initial points from which PLSS surveys begin from.
 The line running north-south through the initial points is called the Principle Meridian, and the east-west line